caldwellRobotics/RoboSoccer/README.md

 ### General Competition Rules
 - At least one team member must be present by 11:00 to qualify for participation.
+- Single Elimination Tournament: We will draw for the grouping tomorrow before we start.
 - Matches will consist of a basic soccer match played with robots.
 When a goal is scored, the opposing team will gain possession of the ball.
 Each match will be 6 minutes long, with a halftime break at the 3-minute mark.
 - The competition will feature a league format.
 Teams will earn points based on their performance in matches, with more points awarded for wins.
 Winners will be determined based on total points accumulated throughout the league.